Actilyse Cathflo 2 mg powder for solution for injection and infusion

 The 2 mg vial is the only recommended presentation of alteplase for use in this indication.

-Actilyse Cathflo should be given as soon as possible after occlusion.
+Actilyse Cathflo should be given as early as possible after occlusion.
 The following dose guidelines apply.

-A dose of up to 2 mg alteplase administered up to two times for any one occlusion can be used to restore function of ports, single and multiple lumen catheters including those used for haemodialysis, which became dysfunctional due to thrombotic occlusion.
+A dose of up to 2 mg alteplase instilled in an occluded central venous access device up to two times for each occlusion can be used to restore function of ports, single and multiple lumen catheters including those used for haemodialysis, which became dysfunctional due to thrombotic occlusion.

 For use in this indication reconstitution to a final concentration of 1 mg alteplase per ml is recommended.

-In patients with a body weight of 30 kg or more, a total dose of 2 mg alteplase in 2 ml of reconstituted solution should be instilled into the dysfunctional central venous access device.
+In patients with a body weight of 30 kg or more, a total dose of up to 2 mg alteplase in 2 ml of reconstituted solution should be instilled into the occluded central venous access device.

-In patients with a body weight below 30 kg, the volume of reconstituted solution to be instilled into the dysfunctional central venous access devices should correspond to 110% of the internal lumen volume of the device.
-The total dose of alteplase should not exceed 2 mg.
+In patients with a body weight below 30 kg, the volume of reconstituted solution to be instilled into the occluded central venous access devices should correspond to 110% of the internal lumen volume of the device.
+The total dose of alteplase per each instillation must not exceed 2 mg.
 I.e. for a catheter with internal volume of 1.0 ml the total dose of Actilyse Cathflo would be 1.1 mg in a volume of 1.1 ml.

-If central venous access device function is not restored at 120 minutes after the first dose, a second dose of equal amount may be instilled.
+If occluded central venous access device functionality is not restored at 120 minutes after the first dose, a second dose of equal amount may be instilled.

 Method of catheter clearance

-The reconstituted solution should be instilled into the occluded central venous access device.
+The reconstituted solution should be instilled into the occluded central venous access device and is for immediate use.

 Only 2 mg vials of alteplase are indicated for use in this indication.
 For instructions on how to reconstitute the product prior to administration, see section 6.6.